cvlc/etcd3-terraform/README.md

 This makes for a secure base configuration.

-It is suggested that this is deployed to private subnets only within a VPC, this is done by setting `subnet_tag_key` and `subnet_tag_value` to match, eg. `Private: true`.
-This value will need to be changed or the tags added if you plan to bootstrap in an existing VPC.
+It is suggested that this is deployed to private subnets only, targeted via the parameter `subnet_ids`.

-To deploy into an existing VPC, simply set `vpc_id` to the target VPC's ID - by default we set `vpc_id=create` to create a new, appropriately-tagged private VPC.

 ### Authentication
 The etcd nodes authenticate with each other via individual TLS certificates and keys.
 Clients authenticate using a single certificate.
 Role Based Access Control [is possible with further configuration via etcd itself](https://etcd.io/docs/v3.5/op-guide/authentication/rbac/).